-When a juvenile who has not attained his or her 18th birthday, or is sentenced under the JJDPA and has not attained his or her 21st birthday, is held over in any adult facility, the juvenile must be kept completely separated from adult inmates.

-Wardens may refuse to accept any juvenile who is under 18 or is sentenced under the JJDPA and has not attained his or her 21st birthday when it would be impossible to keep the juvenile separated from adult offenders.

-- 13. IDENTIFICATION IN TRANSIT.
-The file or document accompanying a juvenile in transit who has not attained his or her 18th birthday, or is sentenced under the JJDPA and has not attained his or her 21st birthday, is to indicate clearly the juvenile's status as a juvenile, and, if applicable, that the juvenile has an adult sentence. - 14.
+- 8. JUVENILE HOLDOVERS.
+When in transit, a juvenile who has not attained his or her 18th birthday, as well as a juvenile sentenced under the JJDPA who has not yet attained his or her 21st birthday, is to be held in a contract juvenile detention facility whenever one is available.
+If there is no approved juvenile facility, an adult contract jail with the capability to separate the juvenile from adult inmates may be used. - 9.
+IDENTIFICATION IN TRANSIT.
+The file or document accompanying a juvenile in transit who has not attained his or her 18th birthday, or is sentenced under the JJDPA and has not attained his or her 21st birthday, is to indicate clearly the juvenile's status as a juvenile, and, if applicable, that the juvenile has an adult sentence. - 10.
 PHOTOGRAPHS AND FINGERPRINTS.
 Photographs and fingerprints of a juvenile who has not attained his or her 18th birthday, or is sentenced under the JJDPA, may be taken without the Court's permission to assure adequate identification and accountability of committed delinquents and to alert federal law enforcement authorities in the event of an unauthorized absence from custody.
-Distribution of photographs within the facility is authorized to satisfy ordinary security and custodial requirements.
+Distribution of photographs within the facility is authorized to satisfy ordinary security and custodial requirements. - a.

-- a.
 Information Submission to the FBI.
 Contract facility staff must submit a juvenile's fingerprints to the Federal Bureau of Investigation (FBI) on a Fingerprint Card (FD-249), upon admission to the facility with a notation in the "additional information" block that "the subject has been adjudicated a juvenile delinquent under 18 U.S.C.
 5037" or "the subject has not attained his/her 18th birthday but was sentenced as an adult."
-The FBI will furnish the FBI number and the arrest history, if one exists, and return the Fingerprint Card. - b.
+The FBI will furnish the FBI number and the arrest history, if one exists, and return the Fingerprint Card.

+- b.
 Disclosure Limitation.
-Fingerprints and photographs of a juvenile who has not attained his or her 18th birthday, or is sentenced under the JJDPA, may not be used as a method of exchanging arrest information between law enforcement agencies. - 15.
+Fingerprints and photographs of a juvenile who has not attained his or her 18th birthday, or is sentenced under the JJDPA, may not be used as a method of exchanging arrest information between law enforcement agencies. - 11.
 DISCLOSURE OF JUVENILE RECORDS.
 18 U.S.C. § 5038 limits the release of information about juveniles.
 Therefore, when a request for information is received, no information can be provided until the source of the request can be verified and a legitimate "need to know" has been established.
 Normally, the information is to be given only to law enforcement officials and immediate family members.